Our objectives

 Operation of the CCFF

-The aim of the CCFF was to help keep companies in business and able to pay employee wages and suppliers, helping them to bridge disruption to their cashflows as a result of the Covid-19 economic shock.
+The CCFF aimed to help keep companies in business and able to pay employee wages and suppliers, helping them to bridge disruption to their cashflows because of the Covid-19 economic shock.
 By lending to large companies directly, the CCFF protected the space for banks to lend to the wider population of companies, complementing other Bank of England and Government schemes at the time.

-Funding was made available through the purchase of short-term debt in the form of commercial paper.
+Funding was made available by buying short-term debt in the form of commercial paper.
 Participating companies could offer commercial paper to the CCFF with a maturity of one week to twelve months in daily operational windows.
 The CCFF offered funding at prices comparable to those prevailing in markets in the period before the Covid-19 economic shock.
-Commercial paper was purchased at a spread above a reference rate, based on the current sterling overnight index swap (OIS) rate.
-The spread offered was dependant on the company’s credit rating.
+Commercial paper was bought at a spread above a reference rate, based on the current sterling overnight index swap (OIS) rate.
+The spread offered depended on the company’s credit rating.

 The CCFF closed to new purchases in March 2021 and all commercial paper matured or was sold back to the issuer by March 2022.